babbleberry/rpi4-osdev/part13-interrupts/README.md

 Put simply, `kernel_entry` saves the register state before the interrupt handler runs, and `kernel_exit` restores this register state before we return.
 As we're _interrupting_ normal program execution, we want to be sure that we put things back to how they were so that nothing unpredictable happens as our kernel code resumes.

 In the middle we simply call a function called `handle_irq()` which is written in the C language in _irq.c_.
-It's purpose is to look more closely at the interrupt request, figure out what device was responsible for generating an interrupt, and run the right sub-handler:
+Its purpose is to look more closely at the interrupt request, figure out what device was responsible for generating an interrupt, and run the right sub-handler:

 ```c
 void handle_irq() {